abu-sithik/rest_assured-automation-framework/README.md

   - In terminal enter java -version to check if java is installed in the system.
   - In terminal enter javac -version to check if java compiler is installed in the system.
   - Any version of java greater than 1.8 is supported.
-  - Check with API team in case a lower version is installed
   - Install java development kit if not available.

 **Install Eclipse / Any other latest IDE [Skip this step if already installed]:**